ilri/dspace-statistics-api/README.md

 # CGSpace Statistics API
+A quick and dirty REST API to expose Solr view and download statistics for items in a DSpace repository.

 Written and tested in Python 3.6.
 SolrClient (0.2.1) does not currently run in Python 3.7.0.

 ## Installation